Penalizing Length: Uncovering Systematic Bias in Quality Estimation Metrics: Measuring Length Bias in QE Metrics

-\paragraph{Hypotheses.} We investigate two forms of length bias in this study: (i) bias with respect to source text length and (ii) bias with respect to translation length.
-For (i), we construct multiple source–translation pairs of equivalent quality to test whether the metrics show systematic preferences related to source text length.
-For (ii), we compare pairs of translations of equal quality generated from the same source, categorize them by relative length, and analyze whether the metrics display a consistent preference for a particular category.
+\paragraph{Hypotheses.} We investigate two forms of length bias: (i) bias with respect to source text length and (ii) bias with respect to translation length.
+For (i), we construct multiple source--translation pairs of equivalent quality to test whether metrics show systematic preferences related to source text length.
+For (ii), we compare pairs of translations of equal quality generated from the same source, categorize them by relative length, and analyze whether metrics display a consistent preference for a particular category.